THE BOBBY COLLINS STORY

 The John Charles – Bobby Collins testimonial

 In April 1988, Leeds held a joint testimonial for Collins and another former-great, John Charles.
 The match was between a Leeds All-Star XI and League Champions (and Collins’s former club) Everton.
-The Leeds line-up included Michel Platini, Kenny Dalglish, Gaetano Scirea and Ian Rush, and Rush scored a hat-trick as the home side ran out 3-2 winners in front of a disappointing crowd of 13,671.
+The Leeds line-up included guests Michel Platini, Kenny Dalglish, Gaetano Scirea and Ian Rush, and Rush scored a hat-trick as the home side ran out 3-2 winners in front of a disappointing crowd of 13,671.

 Collins was diagnosed with Alzheimer’s Disease in 2002 and passed away in 2014 aged 82.